 Other Community Service

 Jenny has been enthusiastically involved in her community for many years.
-Currently, she volunteers as a foster mom for homeless cats, serves as a coordinator and music chairperson in her church and lends her grant writing skills to local organizations.
+Currently, she volunteers as a foster mom for homeless cats, serves as a Primary Presiden for the children’s organization in her church and lends her grant writing skills to local organizations.
 In the past she has been active on a local Legislative Action Committee and in PTA, acting as the district Legislative Chairperson and even holding the office of District President from 2006-2007.
 This position also allowed her to work with the state PTA, which gave her the opportunity to learn from the work they do.
 She has also been a Girl Scout troop leader, the President of the Women’s organization and a leader in the Young Women’s organization in her local church.